Our Team

 John Kay

 John is the Communications and Campaigns Support at We Own It.
-He has a background as a communications specialist working for a national Industrial and Provident Society and at Oxford University Press.
-He has also served as a Board Member for West Oxfordshire Citizen's Advice, advising on marketing and public relations.
-Having retired in 2022 after a 25-year career he felt compelled to join We Own It on the strength of its cause, campaigning, and reputation.
+He worked in communications with a national Industrial and Provident Society providing housing and support for people with learning disabilities or mental health problems, and also at Oxford University Press.
+He has also served as a Board Member for West Oxfordshire Citizen's Advice, advising on marketing and public relations, and a Committee Member for the Institute of Internal Communications.

 David Hall